hidakatsuya/redmined/README.md

 * `REDMINED_CONTAINER_ENVS` Additional environment variables for redmined container.
 Multiple variables can be set by separating them with a space.
 If not set, use "" as default.
 * `REDMINED_PUBLISH_PORT` Port mapping for Redmine.
 If not set, use "3000:3000" as default.
 * `REDMINED_PLATFORM` Platform for the container image redmined uses.
+* `REDMINED_NO_TTY` Whether to run the container in non-TTY mode.
+If not set, disable non-TTY mode.
+No TTY mode is also enabled by `-T` opeion of redmined command.

 See [redmined](https://github.com/hidakatsuya/redmined/blob/main/redmined) for further details.